mushcatshiro/CS-basics/Software Engineering/aws/database.md

 It is possible for RDS to be promoted from single AZ to multi AZ with no downtime by modifying the database option.
-RDS will take a snapshot of database and reestore it in a new AZ and run a sync between two instance.
+RDS will take a snapshot of database and restore it in a new AZ and run a sync between two instance.

 #### RDS Proxy